scottlepp/bitbucket-mcp/README.md

 #### `addPullRequestComment`

-Creates a comment on a pull request (general or inline).
+Creates a comment on a pull request (general, inline, or reply to parent comment).

 **Parameters:**